malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 ---

-# Part VII - Predictions
+# Part VII - Predictions and Conclusions

-_todo_

-purpose:
-* fill out some of the details of explanations presented earlier that otherwise would have made them longer
-* a chance to deal with some of the likely rebuttals
-* an opportunity to be a little more speculative
+In this final part I shall take a little time to draw out some of the consequences of my theory of subjective experience.
+There are a few reasons for doing so.
+Firstly as a place to fill out some of the details of explanations presented earlier that otherwise would have made them longer.
+Secondly as a chance to deal with some of the likely rebuttals.
+And lastly as an opportunity to be a little more speculative.

+Top priority:
+* Convergence of Meta-Management
+* Brain structures
+    * Why would there only be one subjective experience within the brain?
+    * Effect of split-brains

+Then:
+* Consciousness in the animal kingdom and artificial consciousness
+* Causality
+* Blindsight
+* Cartesian Theatres vs other models
+    * Have I re-created a cartesian theatre?
+Maybe.

+Dropped:
+* Abstract thought
+    * Meta-management leads to abstract thought and general intelligence
+* Content type of memory
+    * That meta-management feedback loop becomes the central language
+    * => Nah.
+It's too tied to having a central point, ignoring decentralised processing.
+* Continuous stream or just a blip?
+    * => already covered.

 ## Convergence of Meta-Management
 In developing this theory I have been palpably aware of concerns that what I am proposing makes no sense because such a system could never be stable enough to operate effectively.
 I have made the claim that habitual and rational system learn off each other.
 That alone can produce unstable results.
 Indeed, I have made the claim that they are so unstable that they need a meta-management process in order make them stable.
 But then I've twisted that assumption on its head by claiming that somehow those very same unstable systems can meta-manage themselves.
 Without sound empirical results what basis do I have to believe that this could possibly work?
 And if it's not a feasible architecture, then my entire argument for the basis of subjective experience is in question.